rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

   or returning the wrong type

 By making all the type id comparison internal to the `Request` type it is impossible to compare the wrong type ids.
-And by encouraging explicit type parameters when calling `provide` the compiler is able to catch errors where the type passed in doesn't match the type that was expected.
+By encouraging explicit type parameters when calling `provide` the compiler is able to catch errors where the type passed in doesn't match the type that was expected.
 So while the API for the main proposal is more complicated it should be less error prone.